justiceserv/justiceserv/README.md

 ### What I did
 - Giving out CCTVProtection/Android Program to Gangdong Gov. ([https://www.gangdong.go.kr/](https://www.gangdong.go.kr/))
   Repo is private so might not be able to search
-- Launch ShareX free hosting (https://mcx.kr) --> Check out (with your own subdomain)
+- Launch ShareX free hosting (https://mcx.kr) :arrow_right: Check out (with your own subdomain)

 ### What I am trying to do
 - USACO Sliver until 2020 Ends